Nashville Rear-End Truck Accidents

 Your Legal Rights After a Rear-End Truck Accident

 Research conducted by the National Highway Traffic Safety Administration (NHTSA) in 2012 revealed that almost 28% of traffic accidents are rear-end collisions.
 These can be particularly dangerous, as the force of the impact can cause the front driver’s head to suddenly snap forward and backward, resulting in serious neck, spinal cord, or brain injuries.
 Under Tennessee law, if you have been injured because a big rig driver rear-ended you, you may assert a claim to recover your property damage, medical expenses, pain and suffering, lost wages, lost future earnings, scarring or disfigurement, and loss of enjoyment of life.
 In order to do so, however, you must be able to show that the big rig driver’s negligence caused the accident and your injuries.
-This is an aspect of your case where an experienced lawyer who handles Nashville truck wreck cases can represent your interests.
+This is an aspect of your case where an experienced lawyer who handles Nashville truck accident cases can represent your interests.

 It is a common misconception that the vehicle in the back is always at fault in a rear-end collision.
 While that vehicle is usually responsible for a rear-end accident, there are occasions where the vehicle in front may share some of the blame.
 The leading vehicle may have merged over in front of the other driver, cutting him off.
 Perhaps the leading vehicle was traveling in reverse and backed into the other car.
 In both of these scenarios, the driver of the leading vehicle may be fully or partially at fault for the accident.